 - Include a visual progress indicator

-Now, when you’re ready to go one step futher, consider introducing some smart improvements which top brands successfully apply, such as:
+Now, when you’re ready to go one step further, consider introducing some smart improvements which top brands successfully apply, such as:

 - Hide the main navigation bar to create a self-contained checkout page